fredericof/Mercado-de-Acoes/README.md

 Os recursos do Controller Ação realiza quatro operações:

 1. Cadastrar Ação
-2. Consultar Ação
+2. Consultar Ação por Id
+3. Consultar lista de Ações
-3. Comprar Ação
+4. Comprar Ação
-4. Vender Ação
+5. Vender Ação

 ### Cadastrar Ação